EconRR/Stat331Demo/README.md

-# Stat331Demo
+# This is a Template Repo From Stat33M
-My first Repo For Stat 331
+This text can be changed with the pencil.